 Because MITS courses are not RID approved, they fall into the PINRA category.
 You will be able to earn CEUs if an approved sponsor approves the courses before you start.
 (PINRA).

 There’s a little misunderstanding as to what a CEU is.
 One CEU (continuing education unit) consists of 10 hours of continuing education training.
 Thus, one hour of training equals 0.1 of continuing education unit (CEU).
 To earn one CEU, you need to take 10 hours of training.

-If you are certified by the National Board, you need only 3 CEUs (30 hours) every five years.
-The NBCMI uses this metric.
+If you are certified by the National Board, you need 3 CEUs (30 hours) every five years.
+The NBCMI uses the CEU system.

-Each of MITS courses is 4 hrs (0.4 CEUs) or 4 CE hours.
+Each of the MITS courses is 4 hrs (0.4 CEUs) or 4 CE hours.

 Retrieved from the NBCMI’s website: